netsky-dev/tinkoff_client/README.md

 # TinkoffClient

-Demo version of the release wrapper around the Tinkoff Bank API for payouts and payments in version 0.1.0, only payments work, starting from version 0.2.0, payments will also be added
+Demo version of the release wrapper around the Tinkoff Bank API for payouts and payments in version 0.1.0, only payments work, starting from version 0.2.0, payouts will also be added

 ## Installation